Haddock vs. Halibut — Health Impact and Nutrition Comparison

 Thanks to its high omega-3 fatty acid content, halibut has a protective effect on the cardiovascular system.
-It also prevents heart ailments like atherosclerosis, arteries clotting, inflammation, stroke and controls high blood pressure (1).
+It also prevents heart ailments like atherosclerosis, artery clotting, inflammation, stroke and controls high blood pressure (1).
 Other health benefits of this fish are:

 - Maintainance of cells

 They contribute to maintaining cells thanks to considerably high levels of vitamin B12.
 Its role in repairing, formatting, and maintaining red blood cells is of vital importance.
 It is beneficial for nervous health as well (2).

 - Reduction of fatigue

 Vitamin B12 also enhances stamina in the body and relieves weakness and fatigue.

 - Supports digestion

 The functions of the digestive system are supported by vitamin B3.
 It also stimulates appetite, nerve function, and healthy skin (3).
 The intake of this vitamin is also useful for lowering cholesterol and preventing atherosclerosis (4).

 - Regeneration of tissues and cells